The most powerful room in any building is the one designed with a clear purpose.

 The pivot was not planned.
 I suppose it rarely ever is.

-I’m also founder and principal of KĀK & Co., LLC, a boutique experiential marketing company.
-I advised a dozen or so nonprofit organizations on engagement strategy, curated bespoke events, and increased audiences.
 A few initiatives “baked” by KĀK were a podcast, a community for financially curious, and coming soon a retreat.

 I contribute to the profession as a member of PCMA, immediate past president of the PCMA Southeast Chapter, and course facilitator at Rollins College Edyth Bush Institute for Nonprofit Leadership.

-Twenty years in, my conviction hasn't changed: hospitality is a strategy.
+Twenty years in, my conviction hasn't changed.

 When an organization convenes well - the content is sharp, the experience is intentional, and the logistics are invisible — it builds something money can't manufacture: trust, community, and momentum.